Return to Campus

 We are also working to provide a mobile vaccination clinic for campus this fall.

-The rapid testing and vaccination program and masking requirements will be revisited and reviewed regularly in light of the evolving Covid-19 situation in Alberta.
+The vaccination program and masking requirements will be revisited and reviewed regularly in light of the evolving Covid-19 situation in Alberta.
 UCalgary will maintain the program and requirements for as long as it continues to be reasonably necessary to protect the health and safety of its campus community based on the best and current evidence available.
-The full program is intended to last the length of the fall term, and be re-evaluated for continued use after that point.
+The full program is intended to last the length of the winter term, and be re-evaluated for continued use after that point.

 The University of Calgary is committed to providing a safe learning and work environment.
 The Facilities team has been paying close attention to heating, ventilating and air-conditioning systems (HVAC) and how to ensure their optimal operation in order to help prevent the spread of COVID-19.